pswhdev/parenting_in_munich/README.md

 ---

-### Posts Page
+### Posts and Posts by category pages

-The Posts page allows users to browse, search, and explore various articles on parenting topics.
-It dynamically displays posts based on user searches and inlcudes pagination.
+Both pages allow users to browse, search, and explore various articles on parenting topics.
+They dynamically display posts based on user searches and include pagination for easy navigation.

 #### Content Display